 Change Wi-Fi Channels and Frequency Bands

-Wi-Fi operates on different channels and frequency bands (2.4 GHz and 5 GHz).
-The 2.4 GHz band offers longer range but is more susceptible to interference, while 5 GHz provides faster speeds over shorter distances.
-Use your router’s settings to switch channels or bands to reduce congestion.
+Wi-Fi uses different channels and bands-2.4 GHz and 5 GHz.
+The 2.4 GHz band reaches farther but gets crowded easy, while 5 GHz is faster but doesn't travel as far.
+Jump into your router settings and try different channels or bands to dodge congestion.

 Limit Bandwidth-Hogging Applications